resheku/my-awesome/README.md

 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [docker/labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
 Contributions welcome.
 - [google/sqlcommenter](https://github.com/google/sqlcommenter) -
-- [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a website analyzer and exporter you'll ♥ as a Dev/DevOps, QA engineer, website owner or consultant.
-Works on all popular platforms - Windows, macOS and Linux (x64 and arm64 too).
+- [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a cross-platform website crawler and analyzer for SEO, security, accessibility, and performance optimization—ideal for developers, DevOps, QA engineers, and consultants.
+Supports Windows, macOS, and Linux (x64 and arm64).
 - [librenms/librenms](https://github.com/librenms/librenms) - Community-based GPL-licensed network monitoring system

 ## PLpgSQL